 It’s very hard to draw dark-on-dark using a combination of the two types of pencil.
 The soft mechanical leads are too waxy and the resulting mix is a dirty smudge.

-Further Reading: How to Protect and Preserve Your Drawings
+To find out more about saving your drawings read: How to Protect and Preserve Your Drawings

 Can You Draw Realism With a Mechanical Pencil?